ckdols/SP2019_NMDD_1001_L03/Midterm.md

 **March 6th:**

-* 3 precedent websites which will inform your design process.  (add links to blog)
+* **_3 precedent websites_** which will inform your design process.  (add links to blog)

-* 1 developed wireframe made in Illustrator which shows a concrete design plan.
-Fonts, spacing (margin/padding), blocks, images, alignment, positioning etc...  should be indicated in an annotation color of your choice. (post high quality jpegs to blog)
+*  **_1 developed wireframe_** made in Illustrator which shows a concrete design plan.
+You will submit the refined wireframe as well as the same wireframe with annotations.
+You should have one wireframe for every page of your planned website.
+This wireframe should be roughly based on the 3 precedent websites that you have chosen.
+Be critical about what is working for them and what is not working.
+Incoperate aspects of the designs which you find to be positive.
+As per the annotated pages, fonts, spacing (margin/padding), blocks, images, alignment, positioning etc...  should be indicated in a highlight color/font of your choice.
+Please keep the annotations ledgible.  (post high quality jpegs of wireframes and wireframes with annotations to blog)

-* 1 HTML/CSS Style Guide with fonts, colors, and sizing specified as a base template for all other HTML pages. (post CodePen url link to your blog)
+* **_1 HTML/CSS Style Guide_** with fonts, colors, sizing, spacing, padding, etc. as specified in your wireframes.
+This will become the style sheet for for all HTML pages. (post CodePen url link to your blog)

 * Begin the “skeleton” for your final project in HTML/CSS.
 Come to class prepared to work on troubleshoot any issues